nvonkorff/nvonkorff.github.io/_posts/2020-11-12-food-garden-update-01.markdown

 ### Mango

 Mangoes are one of my favourite fruits, so I have three mango trees in the ground, two Bowen/Kensington Pride, and one Nam-Doc-Mai mango (a Thai variety that is supposed to be very good eating).
 Last season I got my first fruit from one of the KP mangoes.
+Actually, I have three mango trees in the ground that I bought.
+I have another two in the ground that I grew from seed.
+I particularly liked the flavour of the Honey Gold mangoes we got at the shops a few years ago, so planted a couple of the seeds in pots and they grew quite well.
+I have planted those two in the ground, and we'll see what happens.
+So, I lie.
+I have five mango trees. :)

 We ended up with a lot of rain when the mango was ripening, so the skin split and was attacked by fruit fly.
 I had to cut out a big chunk of the mango, and what was left didn't get a chance to ripen completely.
 Overall, a bit of a disappointing first mango, but better luck this year.

 {% include image.html url="/images/food_garden_update_01/IMG_9604.jpeg" description="My one and only mango (Kensington Pride).
 I have had to treat the trees for fungal diseases, which I believe is what is causing the black spots on the leaves and fruit." %}